ChrisKappe/cdt/README.md

 This tool helps you to identify customizations done in the Microsoft Dynamics NAV database.

-This will provides the following details in an excel report:
+This will provide the following details in an excel report:

 * List of All Modified Objects
 * List of All Modified Functions